Desert Garden Therapy

 General and Social Anxiety Reduction

-Depression, Suicidal Thoughts, and Self-Harming Behaviors
+Depression, Suicidal Thoughts, and Self-Harm

-• Cognitive Behavioral Therapy for Anxious Children (CBT+)
+• Cognitive Behavioral Therapy

 • Child-Centered Play Therapy (CCPT)